Singapore says drug smuggling worsens, even as hangings rise

 Globally, Amnesty recorded the lowest number of executions in the past decade in 2018.

-Shanmugam said the higher number of executions last year was also partly due to a hiatus in executions in the year before, while parliament reviewed the death penalty.
+Shanmugam said the higher number of executions last year was also partly due to a hiatus in executions over several years as the government reviewed the death penalty.

 He said there remained "very strong support for the government's current position" on drugs even as some neighbouring countries ease their tough stands.